Keerthana-Selvam/Student-Mental-Health-Analysis/README.md

 Cultural and social stigmas may prevent some students from accessing mental health support.

 ## Project Contents
-This repository contains the following files:
-Cleaned Data_Student Mental health.xlsx	Cleaned dataset used for analysis after preprocessing.
+- 'Cleaned Data_Student Mental health.xlsx' :	Cleaned dataset used for analysis after preprocessing.
-Raw Data_Student Mental health.xlsx	Original dataset before cleaning.
-Mental_Health.pbix	Power BI file containing the dashboard and visualizations.
-Dashboard screenshots.JPG	Images of key visualizations from the Power BI dashboard.
+- 'Dashboard screenshots.JPG' :	Images of key visualizations from the Power BI dashboard.
+- 'Mental_Health.pbix' :	Power BI file containing the dashboard and visualizations.
-Online Dashboard link.txt	A text file containing the direct link to the online Power BI dashboard.
+- 'Online Dashboard link.txt'	: A text file containing the direct link to the online Power BI dashboard.
-Project report.pdf	Detailed report on the study, including methodology, findings, and recommendations.
+- 'Project report.pdf' :	Detailed report on the study, including methodology, findings, and recommendations.
-README.md	This document providing an overview of the project.
+- 'README.md'	: This document providing an overview of the project.
+- 'Raw Data_Student Mental health.xlsx' :	Original dataset before cleaning.